 Change of residency for tuition and mailing purposes is the sole responsibility of the student.
-Any changes made to residency after the third week will be reflected in the following semester.
+Any changes made to residency after the third week of a semester will be reflected in the following semester.

 Students attending the College for the first time may challenge their permanent residency classification by filing a written petition with the director of Admissions.